MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 ---
 # Designing Indented Lists

 This article explains how to indent rows in a list.

+## Overview

 Using the indentation properties in AL, you can display rows in a nested, or parent-child, structure.

 ![Fixed indented list](media/static-tree.png "Fixed indented list")